A Guide to Sustainable Thanksgiving Party Planning

 4. Use Water Responsibly

 Americans use a lot of water in general, but especially on Thanksgiving.
-Think about all the cooking, washing hands, then washing the dishes, and of course drinking water that happens on this day.
+Think about all the cooking, the washing of hands, the washing of dishes, and of course, the drinking of all the water that happens on this day.

 Also, stay clear of bottled water.
 Plastic bottles leach chemicals, plus they create a ton of waste.
 Instead, serve tap water and get a faucet filter for the best quality.